youtube/cobalt/cobalt/site/docs/reference/starboard/modules/14/player.md

 *   `int buffer_size`

     Size of the data pointed to by `buffer`.
-*   `SbTime timestamp`
+*   `int64_t timestamp`

-    The timestamp of the sample in SbTime.
+    The timestamp of the sample in microseconds since Windows epoch UTC.
 *   `SbPlayerSampleSideData* side_data`

     Points to an array of side data for the input, when available.